SickRickX2/appunti/CyberSec/Database security.md

 - *The database itself: second order injection*
 	- The input of the application is stored in the database later, the same input may be fetched from the database and used to build another query -> **dangerous**

+#### Methods of SQLi
+**Ending the query**
+Terminating the query properly can be cumbersome.
+Frrequently the problem comes from what follows the integrated user parameter.
+This SQL segment is part of the query and the malicious input must be crafted to handle it without generating syntax errors.
+Usually the parameters include comment symbols:
+- \#
+- \--